neginmhd/bridging-vision-language-construction/README.md

 This repository accompanies the paper:

-**Bridging Vision and Language in Construction: A Scoping Review of Automated Image–Video Captioning**
+**Bridging Vision and Language in Construction: A Review of Automated Visual-to-Text Generation**

 It provides a systematic search and review of visual-to-text generation in construction, including raw search results, code, and supplementary materials.